Dionysus 360 – an experimental performance based on three tragedies by Euripides

 Materials showing sketches of the three-dimensional environment

 Memesis aim is to function in a double mode.
 On the one hand, as an adventure in the VR environment, in which the user has to move further into the world in order to move the action forward.
 On the other hand, it is supposed to be a realization of surprising clashes and cultural references.
 The convention of mystery and horror is loosely connected to the theme of the Holocaust through discrete symbolic and visual references.
 Memesis is supposed to be a new form of working through trauma and breaking with national myths and identity.
 The aforementioned horror will be enriched in the later parts of the memetic adventure with various references to the newest post-internet culture, such as memes or the shanzhai culture.
-Intertextual references and references to contemporary art and culture are to be a “bonus” treat for the conscious recipient.
+Intertextual references and references to contemporary art and culture are to be a “bonus” treat for the conscious viewer.

 The overriding goal of Memesis is to create an alternative, artificial reality in a 360° world, where the formal procedures characteristic for VR will fit the narration in such compatible way that they produce highly immersive experience in which the user will move in waves from a feeling of calm to horror and uncertainty.
 Additionally, the immersion will benefit from experimental treatments enhancing the VR experience, such as eye adaptation, video projection in the user immobilization mode (video plain), abstract textures created with analog video synthesizer and captured into digital environment, as well as triggers.